Grae-Drake/academic-kickstart/content/post/heart_euler/index.md

 Project Euler had a big impact on my work and my life.
 It made me excited to write code.
 It gave me the motivation to keep beating my head against the wall while I was learning.
 It lent me credibility during my interviews and helped me join Thinkful, where I successfully pivoted into tech and got paid to help others do the same.
 It drilled me, without me realizing, in data structures and algorithmic complexity before I knew what those were.
 And it reminded me how much I love math.

 So I want to talk about it here.
 I've held off on sharing my solutions or analysis because, well, Project Euler asked me not to.
-But I see they now let people talk about the first hundred problems.
+But now they let people talk about the first hundred problems.
 So let's dive in and see how many of those we can cover.

 {{< figure library="true" src="lets_go.gif" width="75%" lightbox="false" >}}